jet-/tinyacc/README.md

 * Acc Statement --> Can see the statement of an account

 * Text search --> Search through all the transactions

+* Statistics --> View the account ballance through months and years

+* Mortgage --> Calculation on your mortgage

 ---